 Where to eat

 We capped off our wonderful stay in the Hocking Hills with an hour-long trail ride at the Spotted Horse Ranch on our last day.
 Since at age two, Zoe wasn’t old enough to ride, she stayed back at the ranch with E where they got to meet and interact with many animals including rabbits, cats and kittens, a pig, and of course horses.
-In fact, when Zoe watched mommy ride off with the others on horseback, she got so upset that ranch hand Jack insisted on giving her a short ride on a full-size horse, which she loved!
-Zoe is still talking about “Valerie” (the horse she rode) to this day.
+When Zoe watched mommy and her cousins ride off on horseback, she got so upset that ranch hand Jack insisted on giving her a short ride on a full-size horse, which she loved!
+Zoe is still talking about “Valerie” (the horse she rode).

 What about you – are you a fan of the ‘Hills, too?
 What’s your favorite thing to do in that area?
 I’d love to hear in the comments below.